 Are There Online Library Science Degrees in Alaska?

 At this time, there are no online library science degrees available in the state of Alaska.
 With limited availability and being away from the continental 48 states, residents will often look for a 100 percent online program in a different state.
+There are multiple 100% online MLIS programs available.
 This means all coursework can be completed without any visits to the campus required.

 Consider a Sponsored Online Library Program Taking Applications